TycheSoftwares/woocommerce-delivery-notes/readme.txt

 This plugin communicates with our tracking server to send usage data **only** if the user has explicitly opted in to usage tracking.
 For detailed information about what is tracked, please refer to our [usage tracking documentation](https://www.tychesoftwares.com/docs/woocommerce-print-invoice-delivery-note/print-invoice-usage-trackings/).

 == Changelog ==

+= 7.1.2 - 13/05/2026 =
+* Feature - Added integration with Deposits & Partial Payments for WooCommerce Pro (AWCDP).
+Documents now display a Deposit Amount row and a Future Payments row for deposit orders, reading the correct persisted meta values set at checkout.
+* Feature - Printing a child AWCDP partial payment order now resolves to the parent deposit order, restoring the product items table and showing the correct deposit and future payment totals.
+* Enhancement - Added a Page Setup section to all five document types with a Zoom slider (70–130%) and a PDF Zoom Mode option.
+Layout mode scales the entire document proportionally; Text mode scales only font sizes.
+* Enhancement - Added a Product Name styling section to all five document types for configuring font size, font style, text colour, and padding of product names in the items table.
+* Enhancement - Added font-weight and text-align settings for the Policies, Complimentary Close, and Footer sections.
+* Enhancement - Added Payment Method as a configurable section on the Delivery Note template.
+Previously it was only available on Invoice and Receipt.
+* Enhancement - Bulk Print now generates merged PDFs on demand via an async AJAX request rather than synchronously on page load, avoiding HTTP timeouts when printing large numbers of orders.
+* Enhancement - Added a loading overlay with a spinner when Auto Print Dialog is enabled.
+The overlay is dismissed immediately before the browser print dialog opens.
+* Enhancement - All document type templates now resolve base.php through the theme override lookup, so copying base.php to your theme correctly overrides the document layout.
+* Enhancement - Added a WooCommerce_Delivery_Notes global class alias so third-party plugins that detect the plugin via class_exists( 'WooCommerce_Delivery_Notes' ) continue to work after the v7 namespace refactor.
+* Enhancement - The HTML print preview now declares a @page size rule matching the configured PDF paper size, so the browser print preview page dimensions match the generated PDF.
+* Enhancement - Added wcdn_print_document_title, wcdn_pdf_zoom_mode, wcdn_order_info_fields, and wcdn_order_items developer filters. wcdn_order_items allows sorting or reordering line items in the document table by name, SKU, quantity, or any other item field.
+* Fix - Fatal error when generating a PDF for a refund email on orders containing downloadable products.
+* Fix - PDF generation for email attachments was triggered unconditionally, which could exhaust server memory on sites using locale fonts (e.g. CJK scripts).
+Generation is now skipped entirely when no attachment target has the feature enabled.
+* Fix - The wcdn_pdf_paper_size filter's default value was hardcoded to A4.
+It now correctly uses the paper size configured under PDF Settings.
+* Fix - Generated PDF filenames now include a per-order cryptographic token, preventing enumeration of stored PDFs by order number alone.
+* Fix - An interval-based readyState polling loop in the admin print button handler could cause double-prints on slow connections.
+The polling loop has been removed.
+* Tweak - PDF base font size increased from 9.5pt to 9.75pt and line height reduced to 1.2 for improved readability and more compact layout.
+* Tweak - Reduced spacing above and below horizontal rules, and reduced the top margin of the order totals table.

+= 7.1.1 - 25/04/2026 =
+* Fix - Resolved a deployment issue that caused the admin interface to not load correctly after updating to 7.1.0.

 = 7.1.0 - 25/04/2026 =
 * Enhancement - Added Show/Hide controls for Subtotal, Tax, and Shipping rows in the product table.
 Configurable per document type under Template Settings → Show Product Table Charges.